jscs-dev/jscs-jsdoc/README.md

 There are 3 presets for `Closure Compiler`, `JSDoc3` and `JSDuck5`.

-By default it allows any tag of mixed set.
+By default it allows any tag from any preset.
 You can pass `Object` to select preset with `preset` field and add custom tags with `extra` field.

 Type: `Boolean` or `String` or `{"preset": String, "extra": Object}`